Colombia’s ex-President Alvaro Uribe sentenced to 12 years of house arrest

 US and Colombia recall envoys as diplomatic rift deepens

 He is now required to report to authorities in Rionegro, in his home province of Antioquia.
-Afterwards, Judge Sandra Liliana Heredia has ordered him to “proceed immediately to his residence where he will comply with house arrest”.
+Afterwards, Judge Sandra Liliana Heredia ordered him to “proceed immediately to his residence where he will comply with house arrest”.

 With his conviction on July 28, Uribe has become the first former Colombian president to be found guilty in a criminal trial.